Statements

 See Producing Positive Examples for an example demonstrating the satisfy command.

-For each satisfy statement, the Certora verifier will produce a witness for a valid execution of the rule.
+For each satisfy statement that is checked successfully, the Certora verifier will produce a witness for a valid execution of the rule.
 It will show an execution trace containing values for each input variable and each state variable where all require and satisfy statements are executed successfully.
-In case there is no such execution, for example if the require statements are already inconsistent or if a solidity function always reverts, an error is reported.
+In case there is no such execution, for example if the require statements are already inconsistent or if a Solidity function always reverts, the rule will show as “Violated”.

 If the rule contains multiple satisfy statements, then all executed satisfy statements must hold.
 However, a satisfy statement on a conditional branch that is not executed does not need to hold.